When your furnace or air conditioner needs to be replaced, it is often tempting to just replace one of them because of the upfront costs.

 - If your HVAC system is difficult to access.
 Sometimes it makes sense to replace both systems if installation is going to be particularly difficult and expensive.
 This could be because you live far away or because the system itself is difficult to reach due to placement.
 In these types of scenarios, discuss costs with the installer to see if it makes sense to replace both to save on future installation costs.

-If you live in the Meridian, Boise, or Nampa areas of Idaho, Snowflake Air is your source for all of your heating and cooling needs.
+Snowflake Air is your source for all of your heating and cooling needs, including furnace installation, in Meridian, ID and across Boise Metro..
 We offer excellent customer service, same day visits, and competitive pricing.
-For Meridian HVAC services, contact Snowflake Air today.